alexcfawcett/holiday_machine/README.md

 * Refactor CSS, clean up the Twitter Bootstrap integration
 * Browser-test and improve the general style and appearance as necessary
 * Add localisation, as needed
-* Look at the issues surrounding Half Days and get a fix in for this
+* Password Strength - server function is now in place with tests done in the Edit User feature.
+Would be nice to get a client side feature in as well going forward too.

 Notes